-Ultimately, sellers will engage in cost-benefit analyses and will accordingly decide whom to treat more favorably than the contract requires.
-These decisions will necessarily hinge on the inevitable trade-off between the reputational harm and hassle sellers will incur from enforcing unwanted terms on buyers and the costs saved from refusing to make concessions.
-Consumers who complain and continue to bargain might increase sellers’ costs of adhering to the contract because of several reasons.
-First, in the short term, while at the store, feisty consumers might create more conundrum and hassle for the clerks and managers.
-Second, feisty consumers are more likely to generate reputational harm to the seller than those who relent and acquiesce.
+Ultimately, sellers will engage in cost-benefit analyses and will decide accordingly about whom to treat more favorably than the contract requires.
+These decisions will necessarily hinge on the inevitable compromise between the reputational harm and inconvenience sellers will incur from enforcing unwanted terms on buyers and the costs saved from refusing to make concessions.
+Consumers who complain and continue to bargain might increase sellers’ costs of adhering to the contract for several reasons.
+First, in the short term, insistent consumers might create more confusion and inconvenience for the clerks and managers in the store.
+Second, insistent consumers are more likely to generate reputational harm to the seller than those who relent and acquiesce.
 And third, complainers might refrain from entering into future transactions with the seller.

-Store characteristics and the gap
+Store Characteristics and the Gap

 This section explores whether various store characteristics are associated with a higher likelihood of a pro-consumer gap.
-In particular, it tests the predictions that more luxurious and experienced stores will be more likely to depart from their formal policies (even when keeping the paper policy fixed), and that chain stores will be more likely to apply a pro-consumer gap than local stores.
+In particular, it tests the predictions that more luxurious and established stores will be more likely to depart from their formal policies even when keeping the paper policy fixed, and that chain stores will be more likely to apply a pro-consumer gap than will local stores.

-The first prediction—that more luxurious and experienced stores will be more likely to exercise leniency on the ground (even when the paper policy is controlled for)—is based on the premise that these stores’ reputations build not only on their formal policies, but also (and perhaps mainly) on their willingness to deviate from these policies when facing dissatisfied consumers.
+The first proposition, that more luxurious and established stores will be more likely to exercise leniency on the ground, even when the paper policy is controlled for, is based on the premise that these stores’ reputations derive not only from their formal policies, but also, perhaps even mainly, from their willingness to deviate from these policies when facing dissatisfied consumers.

-This prediction was supported by a series of qualitative interviews conducted by this author in preparation of the field experiment.
-For example, a former store clerk at Saks Fifth Avenue mentioned, in response to the author’s question as to whether she ever deviated from the store’s formal return policy, that “It’s up-scale so they want to be very customer-friendly.
+This prediction was supported by a series of qualitative interviews conducted by this author in preparation for the field experiment.
+For example, a former store clerk at Saks Fifth Avenue mentioned, in response to the author’s question as to whether she ever deviated from the store’s formal return policy, that: “It’s up-scale so they want to be very customer friendly.
 So they were much more bendable with the rules, and they are an expensive store so they don’t want to lose a customer fighting over $30.”
-More casual stores, to the contrary, build their reputation on offering the lowest prices.
+More casual stores, in contrast, build their reputations by offering lower prices.
 Therefore, they will likely offer no discretionary benefits but charge lower prices.
-Similarly, a former store clerk at the Bally luxury shoe store told this author that “in a high-end luxury you didn’t want to lose a good client.
-If you have a good client come back in, more so with the women than men, saying “you know, I’ve worn these shoes for a couple of weeks, and they really itch, and I tried to make adjustments, but they’re just not really working for me,” you’re not gonna lose someone spending $25,000 a year at your store over a $500 pair.”
+Similarly, a former store clerk at the Bally luxury shoe store told this author that:

+In a high-end luxury you didn’t want to lose a good client.
+If you have a good client come back in, more so with the women than men, saying “you know, I’ve worn these shoes for a couple of weeks, and they really itch, and I tried to make adjustments, but they’re just not really working for me,” you’re not gonna (sic) lose someone spending $25,000 a year at your store over a $500 pair.